Quantum-Optics-LKB/LambdaMeterWeb/readme.md

   ```
   http://localhost:5000/graph/detuning/<channel_id>
   ```
-  CAREFUL!!
+  CAREFUL !!!
 Here the <channel_id> number is for python, where numerotation starts at 0.
 So if for instance you are using channel 4 of the wavemeter, you should write: http://localhost:5000/graph/freq/3

 ## Python request